 SQL Server and database

 SQL Server and database performance directly affects XenMobile services.
 The XenMobile instance requires access to the database at all times and goes offline (for example, stops responding) in the event of an outage to the SQL infrastructure.
 The XenMobile console may continue to function for a while following any disk space issues with SQL Server.
-To ensure maximum database uptime and adequate performance for the XenMobile workload, you should proactively monitor the state of your SQL Servers following Microsoft recommendations.
+To ensure maximum database uptime and adequate performance for the XenMobile workload, you should proactively monitor the state of your SQL Servers.
+For more information on monitoring your SQL Servers, see Monitoring and Tuning for Performance Overview.
 Additionally, you should adjust resource allocation for CPU, memory, and storage to guarantee service level agreements as your XenMobile environment continues to grow.

 Citrix ADC provides the ability to log metrics to internal storage or to send logs to an external logging server.
 You can configure the syslog server to export Citrix ADC logs to your production Splunk logging servers.
 The following logging levels are available in Citrix ADC: